ilyvion/farming-hysteresis/README.md

 I got tired of keeping track of these numbers myself, so I made a little mod to do it for me.
 Hopefully it can be of use to you too.

+## Operation

+The mod adds an "Enable farming hysteresis" to all supported growing zones.
+Only growing zones that produce a harvestable product are supported.
+When you enable this setting, the "Enable sowing" button is removed, and sowing is instead controlled by a set of hysteresis bounds.

+When the amount of stored product goes below the lower bound, growing is enabled.
+Growing remains enabled until the amount of stored product goes above the upper bound, at which point growing is disabled.
+Growing remains disabled until the amount of stored product once again goes below the lower bound.

 ## Contributors

 * Proxyer: Japanese translation